ibm-cloud-docs/containers/cs_integrations_service_binding.md

 To find a list of supported {{site.data.keyword.cloud_notm}} services, see the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog).

 **What is {{site.data.keyword.cloud_notm}} service binding?**</br>
-Service binding is a quick way to create service credentials for an {{site.data.keyword.cloud_notm}} service and store these credentials in a Kubernetes secret in your cluster.
+Service binding is a quick way to create service credentials for an {{site.data.keyword.cloud_notm}} service by using its public service endpoint and storing these credentials in a Kubernetes secret in your cluster.
 To bind a service to your cluster, you must provision an instance of the service first.
 Then, you use the `ibmcloud ks cluster-service-bind` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_service_bind) to create the service credentials and the Kubernetes secret.
 The Kubernetes secret is automatically encrypted in etcd to protect your data.

 Want to make your secrets even more secured?
 Ask your cluster admin to [enable {{site.data.keyword.keymanagementservicefull}}](/docs/containers?topic=containers-encryption#keyprotect) in your cluster to encrypt new and existing secrets, such as the secret that stores the credentials of your {{site.data.keyword.cloud_notm}} service instances.
 {: tip}

+**I already have service credentials, can I still use {{site.data.keyword.cloud_notm}} service binding?**</br>
+Yes.
+To use your existing service credentials, specify the `--key` flag in the `ibmcloud ks cluster-service-bind` command and provide the name of your service credentials. {{site.data.keyword.cloud_notm}} service binding automatically creates a Kubernetes secret with your existing service credentials.

+**What if I want to use service credentials that use the private service endpoint?**</br>
+By default, the `ibmcloud ks cluster-service-bind` command creates service credentials with the public service endpoint.
+To use the private service endpoint, you must manually create service credentials for your service that use the private service endpoint, and then use the `--key` option to specify the name of the existing service credentials.

+Your service might not yet support private service endpoints.
+If you have a private-only cluster, you must use service credentials that use the private service endpoint, or open up the IP address and port to connect to your service.

 **Can I use all {{site.data.keyword.cloud_notm}} services in my cluster?**</br>
 You can use service binding only for services that support service keys so that the service credentials can automatically be created and stored in a Kubernetes secret.
 To find a list of services that support service keys, see [Enabling external apps to use {{site.data.keyword.cloud_notm}} services](/docs/resources?topic=resources-externalapp#externalapp).